WCSCourses/HumanGenEpi/manuals/Introduction_to_data_formats/module_base.md

   <pre> awk '$7=="A" || $8=="A"' practical1_1.rs1367117.ped </pre>
   <pre> awk '$7=="A" || $8=="A"' practical1_1.rs1367117.ped | wc </pre>
 </details>

-In addition to extract genotypes of a single SNP, you can also extract multiple SNPs simultaneously using `--snps`. <br>
+In addition to extract a single SNP, you can also extract multiple SNPs simultaneously using `--snps`<br>
 E.g. `--snps rs1042034-rs1042031,rs693,exm175886`  for SNPs from rs1042034-rs1042031 as well as rs693 and exm175886

 ##### --  Extract variants by chromosomal position
-We can also specify a chromosomal region and extract all genotypes fall within the region<br>
+We may specify a chromosomal region and extract all genotypes fall within the region<br>
 E.g. You can extract genotypes of all SNPs in _PCSK9_ (chr1:55505149-55530526)
 ```bash
 plink --bfile practical1_1 --chr 1 --from-bp 55505149 --to-bp 55530526 --recode --out practical1_1.PCSK9_byChrPos
 ```
-Instead of base pair, you can also specific the position by kb using `--from-kb <kb pos> --to-kb <kb pos>` or by mb using `--from-mb <mb pos> --to-mb <mb pos>`<br>
+Instead of base pair, you are allowed to specific the position in kb using `--from-kb <kb pos> --to-kb <kb pos>` or in mb using `--from-mb <mb pos> --to-mb <mb pos>`<br>
 To extract multiple regions, you can also use `--extract range`
 ```bash
 plink --bfile practical1_1 --extract range PCSK9.set --make-bed --out practical1_1.PCSK9_byExtractRange